simplajs/simpla-admin/README.md

 ## Contributing

 If you find any issues with simpla-admin please report them!
-If you'd like to see a new feature supported file an issue or let us know in Simpla's public [Slack group][slack-url].
+If you'd like to see a new feature supported file an issue.
 We also happily accept PRs.

 ***